galtx-centex/galtx-centex.github.io/join/join.md

 ---
 layout: page
-title: Join GPA-Central Texas!
+title: Join GALT-Central Texas!
 permalink: /join/
 ---

-As a 501(c)(3) nonprofit organization, GPA-CT depends on the generosity of our members.
+As a 501(c)(3) nonprofit organization, GALT-Central Texas depends on the generosity of our members.
 From your feedback, we know that many of you would like more membership options.
 You may now choose your membership level and sign up for a monthly donation plan (through PayPal).
 Please make your selections to guarantee your membership and your commitment to the hounds in 2017!